The Comfort of Knowing God Is in Control

 God rules over all that happens, preserving us and governing everything that goes on.
 Knowing God is in control we can be encouraged that, even when we can't see what God plainly has in mind, we can patiently wait and trust in him that he is most wise, good, and loving in everything that comes to pass.

-This article was originally featured in Beautiful Christian Life’s November 2022 monthly newsletter, “God’s Providence.”
+This article was originally published in Beautiful Christian Life’s November 2022 monthly newsletter, “God’s Providence” and was first featured at Beautiful Christian Life on May 23, 2023.

 Related Articles: